KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws3-edit/3push.md

    ![](images/git-log.png)

-   Your git graph currently looks like this
+   If we mapped out your commits, your git graph currently looks like this

    ![](images/git-graph-pre-squash.png)

    {% hint style='info' %}
 It shows each commit (with the unique identifier) and the commit message along with the author and date.
 Notice the top commit also has `(HEAD -> master)`.
 This says your own copy of the "master" branch is at the top commit.
 Notice the bottom commit has `(origin/master, origin/HEAD)`.
 This is the last change that your remote, GitHub, is aware of.
+Your terminal may not show where HEAD is.
    {% endhint %}
       {% hint style='tip' %}
 Your terminal automatically shows the output using 'less'.
 To exit out of 'less' type `q`.
 Refer to [Command Line Basics](https://www.gitbook.com/book/codingandcocktailskc/session-2-command-line-basics/details) for more details on 'less'.